How Harvard Teaches CS Students How To Code - Slashdot

 Once I took a class with a TA who was a Harvard economics post-doc.
 Two weeks into the class that he was teaching he said that we had just covered

-Grading based on improvement: practice vs theory (Score:3, Insightful)
+Grading based on improvement: practice vs theory (Score:4, Insightful)

 IMO, grading on how well a student improves can be easily gamed.
 My son goes to a high school that does this, and he frequently gets lower grades, even if he performs better than others in the subject matter.